tendermint/spec/spec/abci/apps.md

 When a new node is running state sync and discovering snapshots, Tendermint will query an existing application via the ABCI `ListSnapshots` method to discover available snapshots, and load binary snapshot chunks via `LoadSnapshotChunk`.
-The application is free to choose how to implement this and which formats to use, but should provide the following guarantees:
+The application is free to choose how to implement this and which formats to use, but must provide the following guarantees:

-- **Consistent:** A snapshot should be taken at a single isolated height, unaffected by concurrent writes.
-This can e.g. be accomplished by using a data store that supports ACID transactions with snapshot isolation.
+- **Consistent:** A snapshot must be taken at a single isolated height, unaffected by concurrent writes.
+This can be accomplished by using a data store that supports ACID transactions with snapshot isolation.

-- **Asynchronous:** Taking a snapshot can be time-consuming, so it should not halt chain progress, for example by running in a separate thread.
+- **Asynchronous:** Taking a snapshot can be time-consuming, so it must not halt chain progress, for example by running in a separate thread.

-- **Deterministic:** A snapshot taken at the same height in the same format should be identical (at the byte level) across nodes, including all metadata.
+- **Deterministic:** A snapshot taken at the same height in the same format must be identical (at the byte level) across nodes, including all metadata.
 This ensures good availability of chunks, and that they fit together across nodes.

 A very basic approach might be to use a datastore with MVCC transactions (such as RocksDB), start a transaction immediately after block commit, and spawn a new thread which is passed the transaction handle.
 This thread can then export all data items, serialize them using e.g.